lebastaq/droppex/README.md

 * Seeding: to other pools (tested), to app server
 * Downloading: from other pools (tested), from app server

 Upon start, announces itself to the storage controllers.
-Gets their address via the google bucket.
+Tried to gets their address via the google bucket, but not working...

+Storage controllers start with option specifying the master controller's adress

+* Read from bucket ?
+Simplest...
+* When new master controller, send grpc messages to storage pools to give them the new master ?